 Robert T. Herres (IN MEMORIAM) – A Naval Academy graduate with a 36 year career in the United States Air Force, he also served a three-year assignment as Vice Chairman of the Joint Chiefs of Staff, the first to hold that position.

 Mala Htun – Professor of Political Science at the University of New Mexico.
 A former fellow of the Kellogg Institute of the University of Notre Dame and the Radcliffe Institute of Harvard University, she holds a Ph.D. in political science from Harvard University and a A.B. in international relations from Stanford University.

 Pedro L. Irigonegaray – Litigation lawyer specializing in tort litigation, Constitutional, environmental, regulatory, gaming, contract, and criminal law.
 Irigonegaray & Associates, is headquartered in Topeka, Kansas.

 Hali Jilani – An ethnic Afghan who works with the Military – primarily Officer training in the Marine Corps, Army and NATO on counter terrorism, cultural intelligence and international affairs

-Gov. Richard Lamm – American politician and lawyer.
+Gov. Richard Lamm (IN MEMORIAM) – American politician and lawyer.
 He served three terms as Governor of Colorado as a Democrat (1975–1987) and ran for the Reform Party’s nomination for President of the United States in 1996.

 Reverend MeLinda Morton – An ordained minister of the Evangelical Lutheran Church in America (ELCA).
 She is a former Chaplain in the United States Air Force, most recently serving at the United States Air Force Academy.